Meredithnbayliss/configure-ad/README.md

 <img src="https://i.imgur.com/5GKlUew.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 17, from the Azure Portal, restart Client-1.
+In step 17, from the Azure Portal, we restart Client-1.

 Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart):
 </p>